flightphp/docs/content/v3/en/learn/security.md

 var_dump($users); // this will dump all users in the database, not just the one single username
 ```

+### JSONP Callback Validation

+If you use Flight's `Flight::jsonp()` method, be aware that Flight validates the JSONP callback parameter name against a strict allowlist regex (`/^[A-Za-z_$][\w$.]{0,127}$/`).
+Any callback name that does not match this pattern will cause Flight to throw an exception, preventing injection of arbitrary JavaScript through a malicious callback value.

+This validation is built in and requires no additional configuration, but it is worth knowing about when debugging unexpected errors from JSONP endpoints.

 ### CORS

 Cross-Origin Resource Sharing (CORS) is a mechanism that allows many resources (e.g., fonts, JavaScript, etc.) on a web page to be